Rhode Island Disability Benefits: 3 Ways to Get Payments

 How Temporary Rhode Island Disability Benefits Work

-• You have a medically certified off-the-job injury or illness that stops you from working at least seven days in a row.
+• You have a medically certified non-work-related illness or injury that stops you from working for at least seven days in a row.

 • Your employer has TDI coverage.